Chime Alternatives

 Quontic is a community development bank that gives back by using deposits to help lower-income families secure mortgage financing.

 This bank really shines in the checking account space.
-They offer three distinct and impressive account options: High-Interest Checking, Cash Rewards Checking, and the first-ever Bitcoin Rewards Checking.
+They offer two distinct and impressive account options: High-Interest Checking and Cash Rewards Checking.

 However, like Axos, Quontic falls short due to slow and unimpressive technology.
 It also requires a $100 minimum deposit for each account, compared to $0 for Chime.